edtovell/blog/content/ab.md

 "RED" is no better a name than "GREEN" for precisely the same reason.

 However, the Red/Black naming convention does provide a clue to an *actual* solution here.
 It's only unhelpful because "red" and "black" imply a good/bad binarity (think "in the ..."), which will lead to wrong conclusions half the time.
 But whoever came up with it was probably thinking about a deck of cards.
 Half the cards are red and half are black, and neither is *better* or *worth more* (in most games at least).
-It's an entirely neutral pairing, and a common enough cultural reference point that you can expect your whole team to understand it * if it weren't overshadowed by the seperate and unrelated "black=good/red=bad" thing.
+It's an entirely neutral pairing, and a common enough cultural reference point that you can expect your whole team to understand it (if it weren't overshadowed by the seperate and unrelated "black=good/red=bad" thing).

 So the best thing to do would be to name your servers after a common, sentiment-neutral pairing that is unlikely to be confused with some other naming convention, and doesn't imply anything about the seniority or status of the instances.
 So I suggest we all